Pylons/pyramid/docs/narr/templates.rst

 When a :term:`renderer` is used to render a template, :mod:`repoze.bfg` makes at least two top-level names available to the template by default: ``context`` and ``request``.
-One of the common needs in ZPT-based template is to one template's "macros" from within a different template.
+One of the common needs in ZPT-based templates is to use one template's "macros" from within a different template.
 In Zope, this is typically handled by retrieving the template from the ``context``.
 But having a hold of the context in :mod:`repoze.bfg` is not helpful: templates cannot usually be retrieved from models.
-To use macros in :mod:`repoze.bfg`, you need to make the macro template itself available to the rendered template by passing template in which the macro is defined (or even the macro itself) *into* the rendered template.
+To use macros in :mod:`repoze.bfg`, you need to make the macro template itself available to the rendered template by passing the template in which the macro is defined (or even the macro itself) *into* the rendered template.
 To make a macro available to the rendered template, you can retrieve a different template using the :func:`repoze.bfg.chameleon_zpt.get_template` API,